-ii) Generating the term structure of PD
+ii) Generating the term structure of Probablity of Default (PD)

 Credit risk grades are a primary input into the determination of the term structure of PD for exposures.
 The Group collects performance and default information about its credit risk exposures analyzed by type of product and borrower as well as by credit risk grading.